MorrellLAB/Nanopore/SQK-RAD004/SQK-RAD004-protocol.md

 - [ ] Start the program "Amphetamine" and set the duration to "Indefinitely" to keep the machine awake.

-- [ ] Place all reagents back in the freezer.
-Place the DNA sample back in the refridgerator.
+- [ ] Place all reagents back in the freezer (except the DNA sample, which should already be in the fridge).

 - [ ] Stick around for 10-15 minutes to make sure that reads are being collected.